 Blood for lunch does not appeal to me.
 Neither do caterpillars, so I do not compete with any past or present birdbath visitors for food.
 I eat something healthy (from a human viewpoint) and finish off with something obscenely healthy: a few raw carrot sticks and then a few raw snow peas.
 (That lets me get away w/o brushing my teeth after lunch.)
 I also view the veggies as colorful objects to be arranged in a very temporary display on the plate before they become ugly mush that is mercifully out of sight.

 A few days ago, I happened to arrange my lunch veggies so as to look a little like a dragonfly, with snow peas as wings.
 Hmmm.
-There were more veggies in the fridge, and some of them would be wanted at dinner anyway.
-Maybe I could pull some out now and make an arrangement that looks a lot like a dragonfly, at least from my permissive viewpoint.
+Maybe I could pull more veggies from the fridge and make an arrangement that looks a lot like a dragonfly to me.
 (No real dragonfly would be fooled.)
-The result was good enough to remind me that a dragonfly is the enemy of my enemy, and thus my friend.
+This little project reminded me that a dragonfly is the enemy of my enemy, and thus my friend.

 What’s for Lunch?